Employment and study

 - Facebook Groningen Student Job Offers

-NOTE: If you are a EU student and you have a 56 hour per month job, you might be eligible for Dutch Study Finance.
-Check for more information here: student finance.
+NOTE: If you are an EU student and you have a 56 hour per month job, you might be eligible for Dutch Study Finance.

 Working after graduation